Five cybersecurity experts about CrashOverride malware: main dangers and lessons for IIoT

 The National Cybersecurity and Communications Integration Center (NCCIC) is aware of public reports from ESET and Dragos outlining a new, highly capable Industrial Controls Systems (ICS) attack platform that was reportedly used in 2016 against critical infrastructure in Ukraine.
-As reported by ESET and Dragos, the CrashOverride malware is an extensible platform that could be used to target critical infrastructure sectors.
+As reported by ESET and Dragos, the CrashOverride malware is an extensible platform that could be used by CrashOverride hackers to target critical infrastructure sectors.
 NCCIC is working with its partners to validate the ESET and Dragos analysis, and develop a better understanding of the risk this new malware poses to the U.S. critical infrastructure.

-What is the CrashOverride malware and how dangerous is it?
+What is the CrashOverride malware?

 Chuck Brooks, 2017 Cybersecurity Marketer of The Year & Vice President of Government Relations & Marketing at Sutherland explains for IIoT World: “The “Industroyer” is a malware threat that has serious implications for critical infrastructure cybersecurity.
 It is difficult to detect because it relies on industrial protocols rather than “zero-day”software to infect targets.
 Researchers from the security firm ESET describe the malware as the most sophisticated to hit industrial control systems since Stuxnet.
 I concur with their assessments of the lethality and sophistication of the threats.
 In the specific case of power plants, the Industroyer malware can seize and control electricity substation switches and circuit breakers directly, causing blackouts.
 This was demonstrated in Ukraine attacks.
 More ominous, is that the Industroyer malware is modular and can be customized and target other critical infrastructure, including transportation with similar industrial protocols.”